Ankr-network/ankr-docs/docs/Earn/liquid-staking/ksm/stake-ksm.md

 ---
-title: Stake DOT on ankr.com
+title: Stake KSM on ankr.com
-id: stake-dot
+id: stake-ksm
 ---

-## Before you Start
+# Before you Start

 :::info Ensure the following: